Elections in the Philippines: Qualification

 Every citizen 18 years old or above on election day who has been a resident of the Philippines for at least a year and for at least six months in the place where she or he is registered, and who is not otherwise disqualified by law, may vote.
 To actually vote, a citizen has to register.
-The COMELEC has a registration period of several months prior to the election.
+COMELEC has a registration period of several months prior to the election.
 Those who are not registered do not appear on the voters' list and are ineligible to vote despite being otherwise qualified to do so.

-People aged 18 to 24 may vote in Sangguniang Kabataan elections.
-As with their adult counterparts, the COMELEC has a registration period a few months prior to the election.
+People aged 15 to 30 may vote in Sangguniang Kabataan elections.
+As with their adult counterparts, COMELEC has a registration period a few months prior to the election.

 Absentee voters

 Absentee voters are divided into two types: the local absentee voters and the overseas absentee voters.
 Local absentee voters include people who are working during election day.
-These include soldiers, policemen, government employees and the like.
+These include soldiers, policemen, government employees, mediamen and the like.
 Overseas absentee voters are Filipinos residing abroad.
 They are eligible to vote for national positions only (president, vice-president, senators and party-list representatives).
 Overseas absentee voters may vote in Philippine embassies and consulates, and voting begins as early as 4 months prior to the election.
 The voting can be as long as 6 months in very few situations.